OsaPL/Versus-Brawl/README.md

 # Quick disclaimer:
 There are things missing atm:
-- No respawn system is not yet completed
+- Respawn system is not yet completed (still a little wonky, missing a more generic spawn code)
 - No ability to team up
 - No modifications to the default character scripts
-- No generic gamemode interface
-- No events/hotspots for new gamemodes implementation
+- Missing elements for new gamemodes implementation

 Some of the functionality will come eventually, once I have laid the foundation by developing these features.
-Anything marked by 👻 is missing atm.
+**Anything marked by 👻 is missing atm.**

-# Fixed/Reworked
+# Features
 - 2/3/4 player support, with UI help and gamepad support
+- Ability to change species, with each character having different stats and a unique trait
 - Players should no longer get their Id swapped, resulting in gamepads being always correctly arranged
 - Two maps that arent just a gm_flatgrass (👻6 planned, atleast 1 per mode)
 - Only a single level script and few basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
-- Ability to change race on respawn, with each race having diffrent stats and a unique trait
-- Warmup before the rounds start
+- Warmup before the game start
+- Easy to extend with new gamemodes (with even more options coming)
 - `F8` now does a hard-reload of the map (this saved me EONS of time)
 - 👻SuperEasy<sup>TM</sup> to extend with new races (mostly true, but there are still few hardcoded places)
-- 👻Randomized character apperance (almost completely done, missing some variants)
+- 👻Randomized character apperance (almost completely done, missing some variants, colors look whack sometimes)
-- 👻Easy to extend with new gamemodes
 - 👻NPC opponents support (this will rely on map maker to implement detailed paths)

+# FAQ

+1. **How do I swap characters?**

+For each player its always `drop` and `item` key together, then press `attack` to switch to next.
+The UI should start showing you different species icons, if its not the gamemode doesnt allow it.
+Some gamemodes only allow for next round change while game is in progress.
+2. **How do I select amount of players**

+I mean, its on the screen but ok.
+Player nr 1 has to hold `item` key and press corresponding buttons for players number.
+`crouch` for 2 players
+`jump` for 3 players
+`attack` for 4 players
+3. **Gamepads not working/controlling one character/other stupid controller related bugs**

+Make sure your gamepads are all connected before starting the map.
+If problem persists, try restarting the game.
+If the problem still occurs, try reassigning gamepads.

+4. **What does `<action here>` key correspond to?**

+For an XbOne gamepad its:

+`item` A
+`drop` X
+`attack` right trigger
+`grab` left trigger
+`crouch` right bumper
+`jump` left bumper

+If you have other any gamepad, you're smart, I believe you'll figure it out.

 # Gamemodes:

-- Versus fight
+- Last Bun Standing

-Last bun standing gets the point
+Survivor gets the point

-- 👻Race
+- 👻Race (mostly done, needed maps and balancing)

-*self explanatory*
+*self explanatory* On each checkpoint, everyone but 1st place, gets a knife to throw.

 - 👻Sacrifice

-each body thrown to your abbys, gives a point
+Each enemy body thrown to your abbys, gives a point, your body in your abbys takes back two.

 - 👻Capture the fur

-basically capture the flag
+Just CTF

 # Species:
 *These are subject to change*